Supreme Court overturns Roe v. Wade; states can ban abortion

 Mississippi and its allies made increasingly aggressive arguments as the case developed, and two high-court defenders of abortion rights retired or died.
 The state initially argued that its law could be upheld without overruling the court’s abortion precedents.

-Then-Gov. Phil Bryant signed the 15-week measure into law in March 2018, when Justices Anthony Kennedy and Ruth Bader Ginsburg were still members of a five-justice majority that was mainly protective of abortion rights.
+Justice Anthony Kennedy retired shortly after the Mississippi law took effect in 2018 and Justice Ruth Bader Ginsburg died in September 2020.
+Both had been members of a five-justice majority that was mainly protective of abortion rights.

-By early summer, Kennedy had retired and was replaced by Justice Brett Kavanaugh a few months later.
-The Mississippi law was blocked in lower federal courts.

-But the state always was headed to the nation’s highest court.
-It did not even ask for a hearing before a three-judge panel of the 5th U.S. Circuit Court of Appeals, which ultimately held the law invalid in December 2019.

 In their Senate hearings, Trump’s three high-court picks carefully skirted questions about how they would vote in any cases, including about abortion.

-Barrett was perhaps the most vocal opponent of abortion in her time as a law professor, before becoming a federal judge in 2017.
-She was a member of anti-abortion groups at Notre Dame University, where she taught law, and she signed a newspaper ad opposing “abortion on demand” and defending “the right to life from fertilization to natural death.”
-She promised to set aside her personal views when judging cases.

-Trump, meanwhile, had predicted as a candidate that whoever he named to the court would “automatically” vote to overrule Roe.

-Associated Press writers Jessica Gresko, Alanna Durkin Richer in Boston, Emily Wagster Pettus in Jackson, Mississippi and Scott Bauer in Madison, Wisconsin, contributed to this report.
+Associated Press writers Jessica Gresko, Fatima Hussein, Alanna Durkin Richer in Boston, Emily Wagster Pettus in Jackson, Mississippi, Scott Bauer in Madison, Wisconsin, and Leah Willingham in Charleston, West Virginia, contributed to this report.